 Library services and resources during COVID-19 response

-All MIT Libraries (including 24-hour spaces and book drops) are closed until further notice, but we will continue to provide resources, services, and consulting online.
+All MIT Libraries (including 24-hour spaces and most book drops – see below) are closed until further notice, but we continue to provide resources, services, and consulting online.
 We are here to support you.

-- We are maintaining our Ask Us services for general help, research, and reference questions.
+- Our Ask Us services are available online for general help, research, and reference questions.